allegheny-college-cmpsc-100-fall-2022/course-materials/README.md

 #### Assignments

 All course assignments are assigned and evaluated using the GitHub platform.
 I will only assess work correctly deposited there.
-While we use our course Jupyter for _doing_ the work, the final versions _must_ be on GitHub.
-Though the previous set of statements implies the following, I state it explicitly here to avoid misunderstanding: I _will not_ grade work left on the `term-world` server.
+While we use the `term-world` environment for _doing_ the work, the final versions _must_ be on GitHub.
+Though the previous set of statements implies the following, I state it explicitly here to avoid misunderstanding:

+> I _will not_ grade work left on the `term-world` server.

 In fact, _I can't_.

 ##### Reflections